lmguzman/MultivariateStatsUBC/Chapter_8/Chapter_8_cluster_analysis.md

 - connectedness within clusters and isolation of clusters

 Validation:

 - plot using ordination and overlay clusters (coming next week?)
 - compare various clustering algorithms
-  - before clustering test for uniform or unimodal distributions

 ## Cluster algorithms in other applications